Why should you have a Google My Business Listing?

 A Google Business Listing is the section that shows up when you do a search for a business.
 It’s most common to appear when you type in a business name directly.
 Take a look at the image below.
 The part in red is the Google Business Listing.

 There’s a ton of information about the business right there in one place.
 So what happens if you don’t have one?
 That spot of the page is blank… Or even worse, replaced with a competitor’s listing.
 We’ll go over the different parts of your listing, why they’re important, and the shocking difference it can make if you have an optimised profile done instead of rushing through to get it done fast.

 Image and Location

 At the top of the profile is a cover photo and map location.
+Getting Your Business on Google Maps will help with Local SEO.
 The cover photo is a photo you upload to be your primary photo to represent your business.
 In ours, we have Director Phil Robinson striking an air pose because we’re all right being a little bit odd and thinking outside the box.
 The map pin is also important because it gives people an idea of where your business is.
 You can even be extra precise where you put the pin and move it on the map if the address doesn’t put it quite right.
 Since this is the top of your profile and the first thing people see, it’s important to get it right!

 Some profiles don’t have an image or driving directions.
 You can have a listing without it, but it’s not recommended.
 In 2020, Businesses with photos get 42% more direction requests and 35% more website visits.
 So don’t skip it!